Azure/Avere/src/terraform/examples/vpn-multi-tunnel-wireguard/README.md

-# WireGuard Multi-tunnel ECMP on Azure
+# WireGuard Multi-tunnel implementation using ECMP on Azure

 When implementing a cloud burst solution a common need of rendering studios is a high bandwidth connection back to on-premises.
 This can be achieved through [Azure ExpressRoute](https://azure.microsoft.com/en-us/services/expressroute/).
 However, [Azure ExpressRoute](https://azure.microsoft.com/en-us/services/expressroute/) can take 45 to 90 waiting for a connectivity parter to install an interconnect.